 The Fund has a partnership with the Political Subdivision Workers’ Compensation Alliance (the Alliance) to manage injured employees’ medical treatment.
 Find a provider in your area.

-Employees should sign the Notice of Alliance Requirements (English) at hire; however, please have an injured employee sign another acknowledgement at the time of their Injury.
+Employees must sign the Alliance Acknowledgement of Alliance Requirements (English) (Spanish) at hire; however, please have an injured employee sign another acknowledgement at the time of their injury.

 Step 9: First fill card

 All members should have an Optum temporary “First Fill” form to give to an injured employee to take to their initial medical treatment.
 The First Fill form will allow your employee to have his initial prescriptions filled without a co-pay or waiting for further authorization.
 Members may contact Laura Romaine, WC program consultant, at 800.482.7276, x8402, for a First Fill form.

 Employees must notify their employer of any absence or leave taken due to a work-related injury.
 The employee must elect whether they wish to use their available leave.
 Members should check their leave policy to determine if they have an offsetting policy or not, and have injured employees complete and sign the correct Leave Election Form: